lvgl/lvgl/docs/details/main-components/animation.rst

 half-way point.

-Call :cpp:expr:`lv_anim_timeline_get_playtime(timeline)` function to get the total duration of the entire Animation Timeline.
+Call :cpp:expr:`lv_anim_timeline_get_playtime(timeline)` function to get the total duration (in milliseconds) of the entire Animation Timeline.

 Call :cpp:expr:`lv_anim_timeline_get_reverse(timeline)` function to get whether the Animation Timeline is also played in reverse after its forward play completes.